 8. Third party settlements

 Accounting for revenue from third party settlements will not change drastically between the old and new revenue recognition standards.
 However, the new standard is more specific and intentional regarding the method entities should use to estimate the amounts they will receive from third parties.
-Under the previous standards entities were required to use their best estimates as to the amount they would receive from a third party, while under the new standard entities will be required to consistently apply a most-likely-amount method or an expected-value method when estimating the amount they will receive.
+Under the previous standards entities were required to use their best estimates as to the amount they will receive from a third party, while under the new standard entities will be required to consistently apply a most-likely-amount method or an expected-value method of estimating the amount they will receive.
 This change will likely have little effect on the estimations providers calculate.
-However, providers should reassess their estimation processes to ensure they are applying the new standard appropriately.
+Providers should, however, reassess their estimation processes to ensure they are applying the new standard appropriately.

 9. Recognition over time or at a point in time